Atlas-B2023/ResidentialElectrificationTracker/docs/index.md

 # Home

-## Atlas IQP B23 Residential Heating Code Documentation
+## Code Documentation

 Public functions are documented on the left.
-A video series on YouTube will be uploaded soon to assist in learning about the usage of this program.
+Additional comments for private functions are found through looking at the source code.
+The `main.py` file is not a part of the scraping library and just serves as a launching point for the GUI application.

+## Program usage

+A YouTube playlist is being created that walks through how to use the scraping tool.
+An additional set of videos on how to combine the data collected and import and analyze them in QGIS is being created as well.